 Submit materials as one PDF file via email to:

-Application materials received on or before October 29, 2021, will receive full consideration.
-The position will remain open until filled.
+Application materials received on or before January 30, 2022, will receive full consideration.
+Position will remain open until filled.

 The successful candidate will be required to submit original, official college transcripts, and pass a background check.